JulianNicholls/React-Native-Course/README.md

 ## PROBLEMS

-If you have problems that seem mystifying, i.e. you have exactly the same code as Stephen but it's not working for you:
+If you have any problems that seem mystifying, you have exactly the same code as Stephen but you have big red messages instead of an app

 **STOP THE SERVER AND RUN `npm start` AGAIN.**

+This is particularly true if you have messages like `Cannot load module "94"` which is truly mystifying :-)

 ## Progress